Lancaster City F.C.: Reserves, ladies and youth teams

 Lancaster City also have several other teams starting with Lancaster City Reserves/development squad who play in the Lancashire U23 Football League West Division, winning both the 2011–12 and 2012–13 titles in a league that included several other non-league reserve teams from the North West of England.
 Lancaster City Juniors and Youth FC teams, ranging from under 7s to under 17s, play in the Lune and District Junior Football League and the Lancaster and Morecambe Service to Youth League.
-Lancaster City have in the past had a ladies team that played in the Lancashire FA Women's County League but they folded at the end of the 2015–16 season.
-The ladies team reformed for the start of the 2022–23 season and were admitted into the Lancashire FA Women's County League, competing in Championship division.
+Lancaster City also have ladies team, reforming in time for the start of the 2022–23 season, and were admitted into the Lancashire FA Women's County League, competing in Division One North West, and winning the league and cup double in their first season.
+The ladies team then went onto to win the Championship Division in 2025-26.

 Club rivalries

-Lancaster City's oldest rivals have always been neighbours Morecambe; however, since Morecambe's rise through to the Football League, few games have been played between the two clubs since the early 1980s.
+Lancaster City's oldest rivals have always been neighbours Morecambe; however, since Morecambe's rise through the leagues, few games have been played between the two clubs since the early 1980s.
 Despite this, the rivalry still continues to be strong amongst fans of City.
 Rivalries with Accrington Stanley, Barrow and Fleetwood Town are also on hold for the same reason.
 Over the years, though, Lancaster have built up rivalries, some longstanding, against other clubs from the region with Bamber Bridge, Chorley, Clitheroe, AFC Fylde, Kendal Town, Southport and Workington all providing extra interest whenever the clubs meet.